vishenkov/project-lvl3-s100/README.md

 ```
 Usage: page-loader [options] <host>

-Downloads all resourses of a specified page
+Downloads all resources of a specified page

 Options: